zlataovce/plshelp/docs/apidocs.md

  - reload: A boolean, indicating if the server has been reloaded, can be true or false
  - sbw_wrongshop: A boolean exclusive to ScreamingBedWars, indicating if the shop.yml is configured wrongly, can be true of false
  - cracked_plugins: A boolean indicating if the server is running cracked plugins
+ - java_version: A string indicating the Java version of the server (can be 8, 11, 14+ or null)

 ## /api/v2